shacharm2/CarND-Traffic-Sign-Classifier-Project/README.md

 ## Dataset samples
 ![1_raw_samples][1_raw_samples]

-And in order to see some of the variance, a few selected classes have been plotted, in order to see variations is size, luminosity, backgrounds and interference of other classes, such in the case of a part of another traffic sign within the image
+In order to see some of the variance between the images, a few selected classes have been plotted, in order to see variations is size, luminosity, backgrounds and interference of other classes, such in the case of a part of another traffic sign within the image
 ![1_raw_images][1_raw_images]

 ## Dataset disribution